 - A thorough occupational assessment of the patient, including the nature of their work, any chemicals or other substances they are in frequent contact with, safety protocols in place at the worksite and the presence of similar skin problems in co-workers.

 - Knowledge of both classic and atypical signs and symptoms of dermatitis.

-- Patch testing and other tests due determine the presence of patient allergies
+- Patch testing and other tests to determine the presence of patient allergies.

 Treatment of occupational skin disorders can include:

 - Reduction of worker exposure to potential allergens and irritants

 - Appropriate applications of moisturisers and barrier creams as needed